Blue Goat CyberSMMedical Device Cybersecurity

 Infusion / Drug Delivery cybersecurity FAQs.

-How do you test pumps without a hospital network?
+How do you test infusion pumps without a hospital network?

-We rebuild a representative segment in our lab - switch, EHR simulator, and management server - and run authenticated and unauthenticated tests against it.
+We rebuild a representative hospital network segment in our lab - managed switch, VLAN segmentation, EHR simulator, drug-library distribution server, and pump management server - and run authenticated and unauthenticated tests against it.
+The lab environment is documented in the test plan so reviewers can map findings back to a defined topology, and on-site testing is reserved for hardware-specific surfaces and customer-environment validation.

 Is drug-library distribution in scope for cyber?